JamalGuseynov/todo-app/README.md

 - **Delete Tasks**: Remove tasks that are no longer needed.
 - **Mark as Completed**: Toggle tasks between completed and active states.
 - **Filter Tasks**: View tasks based on their status (All, Active, Completed).
-- **Persistent Storage**: Tasks are saved in the browser's local storage, so they persist across page reloads.

 ## Installation